 By Eugene Charniak.

-Machine learning plays a role across many innovations right now.
+Machine learning plays a role across many innovations right now, so we felt that our reading list should include something from this exciting field.
 “Introduction To Deep Learning” is more like a travel guide than a textbook, written by a machine learning grandmaster.

 By Andy Weir.